jaza-k/recon/README.md

 # 🔦 recon
-A Bash script that takes in an IP address and scouts for open ports, detects OS, attempts HTTP/SSH enumeration, etc.
+A Bash script that takes in an IP address and scouts for open ports, detects OS, attempts HTTP enumeration, etc.

 ## Usage
 ```./recon.sh <target IP address> <your IP address>```